vahlers/scg3/scg3/doc/readme.txt

 - Basic example files in this directory (doc)

-- Static library project scg3 with Eclipse/CDT 3.7 (or higher) and Visual C++ 10.0/11.0 (2010/2012) configurations
+- Static library project scg3 with Eclipse/CDT 4.5.2 (or higher) and Visual C++ 11.0 (Visual Studio 2012) configurations

-- Application project scg3_example with Eclipse/CDT 3.7 (or higher) and Visual C++ 10.0/11.0 (2010/2012) configurations
+- Application project scg3_example with Eclipse/CDT 4.5.2 (or higher) and Visual C++ 11.0 (Visual Studio 2012) configurations